-The nervous system sends chemical messages to and from the brain through the spinal cord, which is not the actual spinal column, but rather the spinal cord that runs within the bones in the back and contains thread-like nerves that branch elsewhere. .
+The nervous system sends chemical messages to and from the brain through the spinal cord, which is not the actual spinal column but the spinal cord that runs within the bones in the back and contains threadlike nerves that branch elsewhere.

 The Top 7 Benefits of Chiropractic